turbits/SSDCS-IDA/README.md

 ## 🏃‍♂️ Running the project

 - Ensure you're in the virtual environment; usually `source ./venv/Scripts/activate`, otherwise see prerequisites above
-- Install all required packages as listed in the prerequisites section
+- Install all required packages as listed in the prerequisites section (`pip install -r requirements.txt`)
 - Run `python database.py` to create and seed the default database
-  - **NOTE: If you have one and you run this, it will overwrite it with default values.**
+  - **NOTE: If you have one and you run this, it may overwrite it with default values.**
   - Use a SQLite viewer like [SQLiteStudio](https://sqlitestudio.pl/)(Windows) or [DB Browser for SQLite](https://sqlitebrowser.org/)(All platforms) for a visual view of the database
 - Run `python ida/ida.py` to start the IDA app
 - Access the web interface at `http://127.0.0.1:8080/`
 - Open a new terminal window and activate the virtual environment in this window as well, `source ./venv/Scripts/activate`
 - Run `python iss/iss.py` in the new window to start the ISS microservice; this serves as a mock ISS.
-It runs on 127.0.0.1, port 8081, and sends a POST request to `IDA/records` to create a new record every 10 seconds.
+It runs on 127.0.0.1, port 8081, and sends a POST request to `IDA/records` to create a new record every 10 seconds by default.

 ## 👤 Logging Into IDA